 6. Forgive them - for you.

-It can be extremely difficult to forgive someone who repeatedly hurt you, especially if they don't seem remorseful or sorry for what they did.
+It can be extremely difficult to forgive someone who repeatedly hurt you, especially if they don't seem remorseful or sorry for what they did and you're broken hearted.
 But, ultimately, forgiveness is for you - not for them.

 Forgiving your ex does not mean condoning their behavior or making excuses for them, and it simply means that you will no longer allow anger and resentment to control your life and that you're choosing to move on and be happy.